-Steve Rogers, a rejected military soldier transforms into Captain America after taking a dose of a "Super-Soldier serum".
-But being Captain America comes at a price if he attempts to take down a war monger and a terrorist organization.
+Steve Rogers, a rejected military soldier, transforms into Captain America after taking a dose of a "Super-Soldier serum".
+But being Captain America comes at a price as he attempts to take down a war monger and a terrorist organization.

 Samuel L. Jackson

 Thousands of years ago, a race of beings known as Dark Elves tried to send the universe into darkness by using a weapon known as the Aether.
-Warriors from Asgard stop them but their leader Malekith escapes to wait for another opportunity.
-The warriors find the Aether and since it cannot be destroyed, they try to hide it.
-In the present day, Jane Foster awaits the return of Thor although it has been two years since they last saw once another.
+Warriors from Asgard stopped them, but their leader Malekith (Christopher Eccleston) escaped to wait for another opportunity.
+The warriors find the Aether, and since it cannot be destroyed, they try to hide it.
+In the present day, Jane Foster (Natalie Portman) awaits the return of Thor (Chris Hemsworth), although it has been two years since they last saw once another.
 In the meantime, Thor has been trying to bring peace to the nine realms.
 Jane discovers an anomaly similar to the one that brought Thor to Earth.
 She goes to investigate, finds a wormhole, and is sucked into it.
-Back on Asgard, Thor wishes to return to Earth but his father, Odin refuses to let him.
-Thor learns from Heimdall, who can see into all of the realms, that Jane disappeared.
+Back on Asgard, Thor wishes to return to Earth, but his father, Odin (Sir Anthony Hopkins), refuses to let him.
+Thor learns from Heimdall (Idris Elba), who can see into all of the realms, that Jane disappeared.
 Thor then returns to Earth just as Jane reappears.
 However, when...Written by

 See more »

 33 of 34 people found this review helpful.

 Was this review helpful to you?